-Protest to take on Trump's climate policies -- and the heat -- in DC march
+Protest takes on Trump's climate policies -- and the heat -- in DC march

 "We resist.
 We build.
 We rise," a slogan for the event reads.

-With temperatures expected to hit 90 degrees, the march is set to begin at 12:30 p.m. near the Capitol.
+With temperatures expected to hit 90 degrees, the march began at 12:30 p.m. near the Capitol.
 Protesters then plan to move to the White House and end up at the Washington Monument, according to the proposed route map.

-Hundreds of sister marches are also planned across the US and around the world.
+Hundreds of sister marches were also planned across the US and around the world.

-They're being held to coincide with President Donald Trump's 100th day in office and take on his environmental policies.
+The protests are coinciding with President Donald Trump's 100th day in office and take on his environmental policies.

 "We've already seen just how effective people power is against this administration: Trumpcare?
 Withdrawn.
 Muslim ban?
 Blocked," the group's website says.